samia-qadri/basic-chatbot/README.md

 Hello!
-This is me Samia Qadri
+This is me Samia Qadri.

 Here is my Python mini-project: